The 1/4wave

 While working the whip attachment method can be improved.

-If one is to hoist the antenna on a field expedient mast that is of a concern but hanging the antenna form a tree takes any load of the whip and makes for a more reliable operation.
+If one is to hoist the antenna on a field expedient mast that is of a

-Furthering the design could take the way of having a whip socket that would allow moving the whip up and down as the mobile antennas do.
+Furthering the design could take the way of having a whip socket that

-Tuning and Performance
+Tuning and

 Preliminary reading by a SWR meter were unexpectedly good.